AviatrixSystems/Docs/HowTos/cloud_wan_workflow_azure_vwan.rst

 	- Select WAN interface in the drop-down menu

-	- Update WAN primary interface IP if needed
+	- Update WAN primary interface and IP if needed

 	- Click the button "APPLY"